 In 1977, Cowles economist Truman Bewley was looking to microfound the permanent income hypothesis (which basically state that agents try to smooth their consumption over time by saving and dis-saving).
 He came up with a model in which agents are heterogeneous in the income fluctuations they face (back then you didn’t call these “shocks” yet), and, crucially, who are not allowed to borrow.
 Though he subsequently moved from general equilibrium theory to survey-based investigation of why wage are sticky, his earlier work gave rise to a class of models named after him by Lars Ljundqvist and Tom Sargent.
 Their characteristic was that market incompleteness, in particular incomplete insurance, creates heterogeneity in the kind of shocks otherwise initially identical agents reacted to, so that their ex-post wealth follows a distribution that needs to be characterized.
 Major contributions to this literature included landmark works by former physics student Rao Aiyagari (1981 Minnesota PhD under Wallace) and Mark Huggett (1991 Minnesota PhD under Prescott) in the early 1990s.

 Huggett wanted to understand why risk-free interest were on average lower than what calibrated representative-agent models predict.
 He constructed a model in which households face idiosyncratic income endowment shocks that they can’t fully insure against because they face a borrowing constraint, and showed that this results in higher precautionary savings (so that they can later smooth consumption in spite of uncertainty), thus a lower risk-free rate.
 “A low risk-free rate is needed to persuade agents not to accumulate large credit balances so that the credit market can clear,” he explained.
 Aiyagari intended to study how an economy with a large number of agents behaved, hoping to bridge the gap between representative-agent models and observed patterns in individual behavior.
 He also wanted to study how individual risk affect aggregate saving (little, he found).
 He wrote a production model where agents differ in that they face uninsured idiosyncratic labor endowment shocks and trade assets between themselves.
 Since agent save more, the capital stock, the wage rate and the labor productivity are all higher, he showed.
 He also used a Bewley model to show that if market were incomplete, capital income could be taxed.
-This challenged the famous result independently reached by Kenneth Judd and Christophe Chamley (in a representative agent setting) that positive capital taxation is suboptimal.
+This challenged the famous result independently reached by Kenneth Judd (in a model with two classes of agents, capitalists and workers) and Christophe Chamley (in a representative agent setting) that positive capital taxation is suboptimal.